You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

 Immature form: You may purge one of the earlier growth stages and not see much difference in your stools.

-Mistaken identity: They may be incorrectly identified as parts shed from your intestinal lining.
+Mistaken identity: They may be identified as parts shed from your intestinal lining.

 The Mucoid Plaque Theory

 The mucoid plaque theory was put forth by a naturopathic doctor in the 1990s.
-He coined the term “mucoid plaque” to describe the stringy masses he saw in his stools while doing a cleanse with wild herbs.
+He coined this term to describe the stringy masses he saw in his stools while doing a cleanse with wild herbs.

-Mucoid plaque is said to be a mixture of fecal matter, toxins, mucus-like material, and lymph that gets stuck in the nooks and crannies of your colon.
-Mucoid plaque build-up is thought to represent movement toward a disease state.
+Mucoid plaque in stools is said to be a mixture of fecal matter, lymph, mucus-like material, and toxins that gets stuck in the nooks and crannies of your colon.
+Mucoid plaque symptoms from buildup is thought to represent movement toward a disease state.
 For example, it may point to a bacterial infection or the development of bowel disease.

 Is it protection from toxins and poor diet?

-Proponents of the mucoid plaque theory suspect that this rubbery barrier is formed to prevent your body from absorbing toxins.
+Proponents of the mucoid plaque theory suspect that this rubbery barrier is formed from biofilm to prevent your body from absorbing toxins.

 Others suggest that an unhealthy diet rich in processed foods and alcohol may promote mucoid plaque buildup.
 Consumption of genetically modified foods (GMOs) is another proposed trigger.